Are you an entrepreneur? Consider selling your product out of LCG. Click here for more info!

 COMMUNITY GIVING PROGRAM

 Live Coal Gallery is committed to supporting local non-profit organizations through the LCG Community Giving Program.
 LCG will do this by designating months out of the year towards a special matching program.
 Each non-profit will be designated a month out of the year in which it will receive a percentage of that months’ sales.
-Non-profits are selected based on recommendations given by other non-profits, with a focus on non-profits that directly impact our neighborhood.
+Non-profits are selected based on recommendations given by other non-profits, with a focus on non-profits that directly impact our neighborhood and Detroit youth.
 LCG reserves the right to make the final decision regarding LCG Community Giving Program recipients.
 No solicitations, please.

 2014 CGP Recipients: